pfgithub/masc/README.md

 all variables are stored in a register. if you run out of registers, save some things to the stack manually yourself.

-## source code structure

-don't look at the source code it's very bad because it constantly does string manipulation instead of being resonable and storing useful data.

 ## issues

 - no parenthesis expression. you can't do `(1 + 1) * 2`